When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Construction Breakdown

-Silk & Snow is based in Canada, but the company provides complimentary ground shipping to all Canadian provinces and the contiguous U.S. The mattress is backed by a 100-night sleep trial and a 15-year warranty.
+Silk & Snow is based in Canada but provides complimentary ground shipping to all Canadian provinces and the contiguous U.S. The mattress comes with a 365-night sleep trial and is backed by a 15-year warranty.

 Best Mattress for Side Sleepers